TheElevatedOne/dock.elevated.ovh/README.md

             ```
          - You can change the alias names to your liking (alias name are this `alias <name>=/)
          - If you set what you want, now you can just run ex. `webui` as a command to start the UI
+## We are DONE - Thank You for Reading
+- If you have any questions/suggestion, open an Issue